-Figura 5: figurative representation of "Introduce yourself" assignment.
+Figure 5: "Introduce yourself" pattern

 After they have built each model that represents them at 5, 20 years and now, participants of the workshop are invited to choose from a common bag one LEGO® emoji, to give additional value to the tower presentation.
 During presenting the tower, they also explain why they have chosen that specific piece.
 Though Emojis can express their emotions, attitudes, and feelings at each stage of life.